Local Learning Matters: Rethinking Data Heterogeneity in Federated Learning: Empirical Study

 \textbf{Number of Clients.} In real-world FL settings, the number of participating clients can vary widely.
 Moreover, only a portion of clients are potentially sampled per round, whether for connectivity reasons or other capacity restrictions of the central system.
 Therefore, it is crucial that an FL method can converge under such conditions.
 We study the affect of client number and client sampling in Table \ref{tab:clients-num}. $C=64\times0.25$ indicates that there are 64 total clients in the system, but only a fraction (0.25) are sampled each round.
 The rest of the presented results in Table \ref{tab:clients-num} sample all $K$ clients each round. $C=64\times0.25$ (100) is run for 100 rounds, and all other settings for the default 25 rounds.

-FedProx and MOON have similar trends with increasing clients, having a slight edge on FedAvg in all synchronous cases.
-Interestingly, in the client sampling case ($C=64\times0.25$), FedAvg actually performs better than FedProx.
-This is particularly insightful in terms of learning efficiency.
-When a small percentage of clients are sampled, only a portion of the dataset is effectively trained on each round.
+The trends of most methods are similar with increasing clients.
+However, FedProx struggles to keep up with the FedAvg baseline, especially in the client sampling cases.
+These scenarios are particularly important; when a small percentage of clients are sampled, only a portion of the dataset is effectively trained on each round.
 Therefore, learning efficiency becomes paramount for maintaining suitable convergence.
-However, methods that focus on staying close to the server representation may suffer from insufficient local learning and subsequently slower convergence.

-The standard regularization methods in the lower portion of Table \ref{tab:clients-num} have similar trends to those of the upper portion.
-However, these methods maintain better accuracy than FedAvg in all settings, even in the client sampling case.
-Starting from a similar accuracy as MOON at 16 clients, StochDepth maintains higher accuracy than MOON as the number of clients increases.
+The standard regularization methods maintain better accuracy than FedAvg in all settings, often by a significant margin, and even in the client sampling scenario.
 Overall, GradAug performs the best in all cases. \textit{Therefore, even though these regularization methods were not designed for the FL setting and partial client sampling, they still perform on par with or improve over current state-of-the-art FL algorithms.}